Establishing credibility is important for all businesses.

 Website visitors will be able to find this information by navigating to your testimonials page.
 Here’s what this landing page looks like on the Shopify website:

 One of my favorite parts about this page is the title.
-Rather than calling it the customer testimonials page, the brand refers to these reviews as customer success stories.
+Rather than calling it the customer testimonials page, the brand refers to these reviews as founder success stories.